Non-unique weak solutions in Leray-Hopf class of the 3D Hall-MHD system: Non-uniqueness of the Hall MHD system

-and $(u,B)$ is a Leray-Hopf weak solution of the Hall-MHD system (\ref{HMHD}). \end{itemize} With the construction of perturbations at hand (refer to Section \ref{sec-hall}), the rest of the scheme involves two major bulks: solving the NSE of $u_q$ and applying convex integration on the $J_q$ equation.
+The scheme described in (i)-(viiii) involves two major bulks: solving the NSE of $u_q$ and applying convex integration on the $J_q$ equation.
 Details are demonstrated by proving the following iterative argument.

 \begin{Proposition} There exists an absolute constant $C>0$ and a sufficiently small parameter $\varepsilon_R$ depending on $b$ and $\beta$ such that the following inductive statement holds.
 Let $(u_q, p_q, B_q, J_q, R_q^s)$ be a solution of the approximating equation (\ref{hmhd-q}) on $\mathbb T^3\times [0,T]$ satisfying: